naman2602f5/Sign-to-Text-using-Kedro/README.md

 ## Overview

-This is your new Kedro project, which was generated using `kedro 0.19.8`.
+This is a sign-to-text conversion project which is created using `kedro 0.19.8`.

-Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.
+Take a look at the [Kedro documentation](https://docs.kedro.org) to get started. \
+\
+Sign to Text Conversion is a project focused on translating sign language into written text, leveraging deep learning techniques and computer vision.
+The main goal is to bridge the communication gap between individuals who use sign language and those who do not understand it, enabling more accessible and inclusive communication.

 ## Rules and guidelines